Max Headroom: 20 Minutes into the Future: Spin-off

 In 1987, American network ABC hired the creators of the Channel 4 film to adapt the story and world of Max Headroom: 20 Minutes into the Future into the dramatic series Max Headroom.
-Fourteen episodes were broadcast during the 1987–1988 television season.
-The pilot was a remake of the Channel 4 movie with minor changes, such as having Max and Carter actually meet and making Max someone more motivated to expose corruption rather than only comment on it.
-The pilot recycled some of footage from the original film, but the setting was changed to an American city.
+Fourteen episodes were made and all but one were broadcast during the 1987–1988 television season.
+The pilot was a remake of the Channel 4 movie with minor changes, such as having Max and Carter actually acquainted, and making Max work with Network 23 rather than Big Time.
+The pilot recycled some of the digital footage from the original film.
 Cast members Matt Frewer, Amanda Pays and William Morgan Sheppard reprised their roles from the original film.
 Jeffrey Tambor was added to the cast as Edison's boss Murray.
 Pablo Cruise keyboardist Cory Lerios provided the theme.
 Each episode of the dramatic series began with the phrase "20 Minutes into the Future."

 Home media release

-Max Headroom: 20 Minutes into the Future was released on VHS in the UK and US in 1986.

-In September 2005, it was released as a Region 2 DVD in Japan only.
+Max Headroom: 20 Minutes into the Future was released on VHS in the US and UK in 1986.
+In 2006, it was released on DVD in Japan.